opensearch-project/documentation-website/_analyzers/token-filters/cjk-width.md

 # CJK width token filter

-The CJK Width token filter normalizes Chinese, Japanese, and Korean (CJK) tokens by converting full-width ASCII characters to their standard (half-width) ASCII equivalents and half-width katakana characters to their full-width equivalents.
+The `cjk_width` token filter normalizes Chinese, Japanese, and Korean (CJK) tokens by converting full-width ASCII characters to their standard (half-width) ASCII equivalents and half-width katakana characters to their full-width equivalents.

-### Converting full-width ASCII Character
+### Converting full-width ASCII characters

-In CJK texts, ASCII characters (such as letters and numbers) can appear in full-width form, which occupies the space of two half-width characters.
-Full-width ASCII characters are typically used in East Asian typography to align with the width of CJK characters.
-However, for the purpose of indexing and searching, these full-width characters need to be normalized to their standard (half-width) ASCII equivalents.
+In CJK texts, ASCII characters (such as letters and numbers) can appear in full-width form, occupying the space of two half-width characters.
+Full-width ASCII characters are typically used in East Asian typography for alignment with the width of CJK characters.
+However, for the purposes of indexing and searching, these full-width characters need to be normalized to their standard (half-width) ASCII equivalents.

 The following example illustrates ASCII character normalization: